 Determined to make him suffer, Hera once again interfered in Hercules’s life.

-Hercules traveled to Delphi to ask Apollo (another son of Zeus and the god of prophecy) what he should do to rid his soul of this evil.
+Hercules travelled to Delphi to ask Apollo (another son of Zeus and the god of prophecy) what he should do to rid his soul of this evil.

-Even though it was no secret (amongst the gods at least) that Hera had truly been the cause of Hercules’s terrible crimes, Apollo commanded Hercules endure a long and harsh punishment to atone for his sins.
+Even though it was no secret (among the gods at least) that Hera had truly been the cause of Hercules’s terrible crimes, Apollo commanded Hercules to endure a long and harsh punishment to atone for his sins.

-Apollo sent him to the city of Tiryns where he had to serve the cruel king, Eurystheus, for twelve years and complete twelve impossible tasks, known as the Twelve Labors.
+Apollo sent Hercules to the city of Tiryns where he had to serve the cruel king, Eurystheus, for twelve years and complete twelve impossible tasks, known as the Twelve Labors.

-Apollo promised that after he had completed his punishment, Hercules’ soul would be cleansed of evil and he could join the gods on Mount Olympus.
+Apollo promised that after Hercules had completed his punishment, his soul would be cleansed of evil and he could join the gods on Mount Olympus.